zqfang/zqfang.github.io/2020-12-06-ml-node2vec/index.md

 However, graphs could be (un)directed, (un)weighted, (a)cyclic and are basically much more complex than the strucure of a sequence...

 So how do we generate "corpus" from a graph ?

+## Random walk on the graph

+Given a graph and a starting point, we **select a neighbor of it at random**; then we select a neigbor of this point at random, and move to it, etc.

+**The (random) sequence of points selected** this way is a random walk on the graph

+### Why Random walks

+1. Expressivity: Flexible stochastic definition of node similarity that incorporates both **local** and **higher-order** neighborhood information
+2. Efficiency: Do not need to consider all node pairs when training; only need to consider pairs that co-occur on random walks

 ## Sampling strategy